 Privacy

-We are not collecting names or contact details of individuals or organisations.
+For the consultation, we did not collect names or contact details of individuals or organisations.

 We have responsibilities for how we handle your information.
 You can find out more through the Privacy Policy for the Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts.

 We have also developed a Privacy Collection Notice for this consultation.
-It provides information about how we handle the information we collect as part of this consultation.
+It provides information about how we handle the information we collected as part of this consultation.

 Frequently Asked Questions